 “Just wait, you’ll see.”

-He cut into the Brillat Savarin cheese and removed a small oozing wedge of cheese languishing on its stainless pedestal.
+He cut into the Brillat Savarin cheese and removed a small oozing wedge of it languishing on its stainless pedestal.
 He placed it on parchment and gave it to me to taste.

 Brillat Savarin is named after famed French gastronome and epicurean Jean Anthelme Brillat-Savarin who famously said, “Tell me what you eat, and I will tell you who you are.”